corasan/modal-sheet/README.md

 ### ModalSheet

 The `ModalSheet` component is a modal sheet that can be expanded and minimized.
-It can be used to create a drawer type of modal sheet and can be stacked on top of each other.
+It can be used to create a drawer-type of modal sheet and can be stacked on top of each other.

 | Name | Type | Default  | Description | Required |
 | --- | --- | --- | --- | --- |